Surajpulkute95/CTJGP-Capstone-Project/README.md

 # Capstone-Project

 ## Problem Statement:
-Design and implement an end-to-end cloud infrastructure automation and deployment solution using Terraform, Ansible, Docker, and Kubernetes.
+Design and implement a comprehensive, end-to-end cloud infrastructure automation and deployment solution leveraging Terraform, Ansible, Docker, and Kubernetes to provision, configure, containerize, and orchestrate a scalable and resilient application.

 ## Terraform Task: